-The board of directors of the Grossmont Healthcare District, a public agency that serves San Diego’s East County region with health-related community programs and services, has unanimously voted a one-time grant of $100,000 to Grossmont College in El Cajon for its cardiovascular technology (CVT) program.
-The grant will assist in the recruitment and retention of qualified faculty for the program, which was founded in 1972, and boasts about 1,750 graduates.
+The board of directors of the Grossmont Healthcare District (GHD), a public agency that serves San Diego’s East County region with health-related community programs and services, has unanimously voted to allocate $140,000 from the general fund to support community organizations involved in fire disaster relief efforts currently underway in the East County.

 The Grossmont Healthcare District is governed by a five-member board of directors, each elected to four-year terms, who represent nearly 500,000 people residing within the District’s 750 square miles in San Diego’s East County.
 Formed in 1952 to build and operate Grossmont Hospital in La Mesa, the District serves as serves as landlord of the hospital, including ownership of the property and buildings on behalf of local taxpayers.
 For more information about GHD, visit www.grossmonthealthcare.org.